article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 We are going to use a macOS machine, you can see in the screenshot its price and limits (prices as of the creation of the tutorial, they could undergo changes in the future)

-🔴 Once warned of requirements and prices, if you like, we continue…
+Once warned of requirements and prices, let’s continue.

-📣 In the post we assume that we have the app created in iTunes connect, we do have the certificates of the Apple ecosystem, everything will be copied by Fastlane!
+Note: In the post I assume that you have the app created in App Store Connect.
+The important information will be copied by Fastlane!

 Steps to follow in the post